himanshupapola/ForzaDash/README.md

 ## Disclaimer

 ForzaDash is an independent third-party project.
 It is not affiliated with, endorsed by, or sponsored by Microsoft, Xbox Game Studios, Playground Games, Turn 10 Studios, or the Forza franchise.

+## Support ForzaDash

+If you like ForzaDash and want to support the project, you can send a small donation in USDT (BEP-20):

+0x5024372e2F0359023180f8FEF74f5d5b195c707c

+Thanks for supporting the project ❤️